amitrgupta27/text-summarizer/README.md

 Description:

 In this project we generate summarized text for a given corpus of text.
 For demonstration purposes, we have used the Amazon Food Reviews dataset.
-We generate summarized text in both batch mode (for large body of text), and in realtime.
+We generate summarized text in both batch mode (for large body of text), and in realtime for smaller body of text (10-12 sentences long).
 Various AWS building blocks have been used including API gateway, Lambda, EC2, S3 and k-means for text summarization.
 Please refer to the Report below for the implementation details.

 Project Links: